- TCCW Moveout Information

 Teaching Assistantship (TA's)

-Most incoming graduate students are offered either full or partial teaching assistantship at the first semester.
+Many incoming graduate students are offered either full or partial teaching assistantship at the first semester, subject to availability.
+TA positions include a reduction in tuition to the in-state rate.

 Research Assistantship (RA's)

-An RA performs research full time to support the research efforts of the faculty member providing the funding.
-The typical TA or RA assistantship with partial tuition supports are offered for a graduate student in good standing in both courses as well as research.
+An RA performs research full time to support the research efforts of the faculty member providing the funding (usually through a grant or contract).
+Typical RA assistantships, which may include partial or full tuition support, are offered for a graduate student in good standing in both courses as well as research.

 Some Reasons to be a MS Chemistry Graduate